MicroPython: Limitations

 Although MicroPython fully implements Python language version 3.4 and much of 3.5, it does not implement all language features introduced from 3.5 onwards, though some new syntax from 3.6 and more recent features from later versions, e.g. from 3.8 (assignment expressions) and 3.9.
 It includes a subset of the standard library.

 MicroPython has more limited hardware support in the microcontroller market than other popular platforms, like Arduino with a smaller number of microcontroller choices that support the language.
 MicroPython does not include an integrated development environment (IDE) or specific editor unlike other platforms.

 Syntax and semantics

 MicroPython's syntax is adopted from Python, due to its clear and easy-to-understand style and power.
 Unlike most other programming languages less punctuation is used with fewer syntactical machinations in order to prioritise readability.

 Code blocks

-MicroPython adopts Python's code block style, with code specific to a particular function, condition or loop being indented, meaning certain expressions will only be evaluated once the condition expression is evaluated correctly.
+MicroPython adopts Python's code block style, with code specific to a particular function, condition or loop being indented.
 This differs from most other languages which typically use symbols or keywords to delimit blocks.
 This assists with the readability of MicroPython code as the visual structure mirrors the semantic structure.
 This key feature is simple but important as misused indentation can result in code executing under a wrong condition or an overall error from the interpreter.